-Туре Activity Allocation of Credits

-Historic Credits Community Per Existing Dwelling

-Infrastructure No credit allocated if vacant

-(relates to the pre- Parks & Reserves Per Existing Dwelling Or

-existing subdivision or development that (Local & District Per title where vacant

-• Wide)

-occurred prior to 19 April 2000) Roading Per Existing Dwelling Or

-April 2000) Per title where vacant

-Stormwater Per connected dwelling

-Wastewater

-Water •

-Actual Credits Community Where a financial contribution

-Infrastructure (development Levy or

-(relates to any Parks & Reserves Contribution) has previously

-subdivision or (Local & District been assessed and paid.

-development that Wide)

-occurred after 20 Roading •

-April 2000) Stormwater •

-Wastewater •

-Water •
+Туре Activity Allocation of Credits Historic Credits Community Infrastructure Per Existing DwellingNo credit allocated if vacant (relates to the pre- existing subdivision or development that Parks & Reserves (Local & District Wide) Per Existing Dwelling OrPer title where vacant occurred prior to 19 April 2000) Roading Per Existing Dwelling OrPer title where vacant Stormwater Wastewater Water Per connected dwelling Actual Credits Community Infrastructure Where a financial contribution (development Levy or (relates to any subdivision or development that Parks & Reserves (Local & District Wide) Contribution) has previously been assessed and paid. occurred after 20 April 2000) Roading Stormwater - - Wastewater - - Water

-Where a site contains a residential building demolished or destroyed by fire or some other cause, no development contributions will be payable provided that the same number of dwelling units are rebuilt.
-Any additional units will be assessed in terms of this policy.

-Credit HUEs for all activities must be allocated to the same allotment or allotments.
+- Where a site contains a residential building demolished or destroyed by fire or some other cause, no development contributions will be payable provided that the same number of dwelling units are rebuilt.
+Any additional units will be assessed in terms of this policy. - Credit HUEs for all activities must be allocated to the same allotment or allotments.

-Non Residential Development
+Non-Residential Development

-Type Activity Allocation of Credits Historic Credits Roading Occupied: Stormwater Where a connection exists, credits will (relates to the pre- Wastewater be allocated on a per m2 GFA based on existing subdivision of or development that occurred prior to 19 April 2000) Water the existing development and activity, and using the current policy equated back to a household unit equivalence (HUE). • Vacant: Credits will be allocated per HUE but only where an existing connection exists.
-Actual Credits Roading Occupied: Stormwater Where a connection exists, credits will (relates to any subdivision or Wastewater be allocated on a per m2 GFA based on the existing development and activity, development that occurred prior after 20 April 2000) ent that and using the current policior after back to a household unit of
+Table 2.3.4 Non-Residential Development (For developments outside Irongate or Omahu Industrial Catchments) Туре Activity Allocation of Credits Historic Credits Roading Occupied: Stormwater Where a connection exists, credits will (relates to the pre- Wastewater be allocated on a per m2 GFA based on existing subdivision or development that occurred prior to 19 April 2000) Water the existing development and activity, and using the current policy equated back to a household unit equivalence (HUE). • Vacant: Credits will be allocated per HUE but only where an existing connection exists.
+Actual Credits Roading Occupied: Stormwater Where a connection exists, credits will (relates to any Wastewater be allocated on a per m2 GFA based on subdivision or development that occurred prior after 20 April 2000) Water the existing development and activity, and using the current policy equated back to a household unit equivalence (HUE). • Vacant: Where a financial contribution (Development Levy or Contribution) has previously been assessed and paid.

-Table 2.3.5 Non-Residential Development (For developments within Irongate or Omahu Industrial Catchments) Туре Activity Allocation of Credits Actual Credits Roading Credits will be allocated on a per m2 Stormwater basis to any portion of land where a Wastewater development contribution for an Water
+- • nu Industrial Catchments) Туре Activity Allocation of Credits Actual Credits Roading • Credits will be allocated on a per m2 Stormwater basis to any portion of land where a Wastewater development contribution for an Water activity has previously been assessed and paid.
+Historic Credits storic Credits Roading • Whe Where a connection exists, credits will Stormwater be allocated on a per m2 basis to any Wastewater portion of land which contains an Water existing Industrial Building.

-Historic Credits

-Roading

-Stormwater

-Wastewater

-Water